tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/Service 管理/Service 跨域绑定_intl_en.md

 ## Use Cases

 - The cross-region access or cross-VPC access of CLB must be supported.
 That is, the VPC where the CLB resides and the VPC where the cluster resides are not in the same VPC.
-- The availability zone of CLB has realized unified management of resources.
+- The availability zone of CLB must be specified to realize unified management of resources.

-> ?
+>?
+> 1. Cross-region binding is only available to bill-by-IP accounts.
-> 1. If you need to use the CLB that is not in the same VPC as this cluster, you need to connect the VPCs of the current cluster and the CLB via [CCN](https://intl.cloud.tencent.com/document/product/1003/30062).
+> 2. If you need to use the CLB that is not in the same VPC as this cluster, you need to connect the VPCs of the current cluster and the CLB via [CCN](https://intl.cloud.tencent.com/document/product/1003/30062).
 > 2. After the VPCs are connected, please [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category) to apply for this feature.
+> 3. You should enter the region ID in the following YAML.
+You can check the region ID in [Regions and Availability Zones](https://intl.cloud.tencent.com/document/product/457/36736).

 ## Directions